obsmax/PhaseNet/README.md

     - The probability series can be used for further usages like network associations...
 - See example usage on anonymous data in demo/demo.sh
 - **Caution** : mode others than prediction (train/test/...) may have been altered by these changes, use the original fork for these modes.
 Please use with care, and refer to the original fork in case of doubts.
-I apology to the original developers if some of the functionalities of the code have been altered or if the code does not follow the original goals.
+I apology to the original developers if some of the functionalities of the code have been altered or if the modifications do not follow the original goals and conventions.

-## 1. Install using Anaconda
+### 1. Install using Anaconda
 ```
 # move to the installation directory  PhaseNet repo
 conda create --name venv python=3.6